Wolox/redux-recompose/src/effects/onCancel/README.md

 ### Custom selectors

-`onRetry` effect receives an optional parameter:
+`onCancel` effect receives an optional parameter:

 - selector: This function describes how we read the data from the `action`.
   `(action, state) => any`